queilawithaQ/documentation/_general/integrations/assertible.md

 ### Running tests after a deployment

-To run tests against your API or website after a deployment, add a new custom-script step to your Codeship project's [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).
+To run tests against your API or website after a deployment, add a new custom-script step to your CodeShip project's [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).

 The custom-script step will call the [Assertible Deployments API](https://assertible.com/docs/guide/deployments) to track the new release and run tests against the newly deployed version of your app by using the following command: